MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-tutorial-create-calculated-columns.md

     ![Add FALSE value](media/desktop-tutorial-create-calculated-columns/if4.png)

-6. You want the value to be *Inactive*, so type **"Inactive"**, and then complete the formula by pressing **Enter** or selecting the checkmark in the formula bar.
+6. You want the value to be "Inactive", so type **"Inactive"**, and then complete the formula by pressing **Enter** or selecting the checkmark in the formula bar.
 The formula validates, and the new column's name appears in the **Stores** table in the **Fields** pane.

     ![Active StoreName column](media/desktop-tutorial-create-calculated-columns/if5.png)

-7. You can use your new Active StoreName column in visualizations just like any other field.
-To show SalesAmounts by Active StoreName, select the **Active StoreName** field or drag it onto the Report canvas, and then select the **SalesAmount** field or drag it into the table.
+7. You can use your new **Active StoreName** column in visualizations just like any other field.
+To show **SalesAmounts** by **Active StoreName**, select the **Active StoreName** field or drag it onto the Report canvas, and then select the **SalesAmount** field or drag it into the table.
 In this table, active stores appear individually by name, but inactive stores are grouped together at the end as **Inactive**.

     ![SalesAmount by Active StoreName table](media/desktop-tutorial-create-calculated-columns/if6.png)